 ...the re-commissioned Howling Commandos under Colonel "Happy Sam" Sawyer, are sent into North Korea to blow up a secret air base!

-With a slightly shaken-up "Happy Sam" stationed outside the base as backup, Sgt Fury and the Howlers attack in their own inimitable style...
+With a slightly wounded "Happy Sam" stationed outside the base as backup, the Howlers attack in their own inimitable style...

 Why all the set-up for Nick Fury?